Traffic with creative templates

 1 "Image animation" had been available to select from an initial page when first adding creatives.
 Now, you can select "HTML5 animated ad" from under the standard creative templates card.
 "HTML5 animated ad" works the same as "Image animation" and was simply renamed.

 These creative templates are created specifically for your Ad Manager network by an administrator or other technical resource.
 They include custom code that defines how a creative looks, behaves, or serves.
 They may also serve other purposes specific to your organization.

-Custom templates could be as simple as restricting the image file creative you can upload or as complex at enforcing a time limit to how long a video creative can play.
+Custom templates could be as simple as restricting the type of image file you can upload or as complex at enforcing a time limit to how long a video creative can play.
 If you have questions about a custom creative template, talk to your administrator or the technical resource that created the template.